klemmestad/PowerShell/MAXfocus/README.md

 If no IPMI driver is avaiable, the script does nothing.

+## Install-ApplicationsFromMAXfocus.ps1
+Installs software silently on servers and workstations using Chocolatey.
+The script is to be uploaded to your dashboard account as a user script.
+It can run both as a script check and as a scheduled task.
+You list package names as parameter to script.
+Chocolatey will update packages that are already installed.

 ## MAXfocus_PatchSettings.ps1
 A script that reads MAXfocus patchmanagement settings from a device and writes them back to the dashboard in a human-readable format.